Appalachian Radiotheranostics Coalition (ARC)

 Measuring Impact

-ARC’s Mars Shot initiative includes a structured evaluation plan to ensure training translates into measurable improvements:
+ARC’s Mars Shot funded initiative includes a structured evaluation plan to ensure training translates into measurable improvements:

 • Pre- and post-training knowledge and confidence assessment